CAFM-Blog.de | Data Minimization According to GDPR: The TOP 5 Mistakes

 4. Companies must provide transparent information about their data processing practices and fulfill information obligations towards the data subjects.

-6. Incorrect consent declarations lead to invalid permissions for data processing and are a frequent violation of the GDPR.
+6. Incorrect consent declarations lead to invalid consents for data processing and are a frequent violation of the GDPR.

 7. Violations of data minimization can lead to serious consequences and high fines according to the GDPR.